-Eastern AHSN was commissioned by NHS England to work closely with the general public to better understand their experience and uptake of services, including how digital technology and innovation can be used to improve their experiences.
+Eastern AHSN was commissioned by NHS England to work closely with the general public to better understand their experience and uptake of urgent and emergency care services, including how digital technology and innovation can be used to improve their experiences.

 The programme included a review of existing research into users’ experience of urgent care by our partners at The Patient Experience Library as well as a citizen survey, led by social listening innovator PEP Health.
 The survey was open between August and September 2022.